GoogleChrome/developer.chrome.com/site/en/docs/apps/migration/index.md

 ### Q: My hosted app uses the unlimitedStorage permission.
 How do I do that on the web? {: #unlimitedStorage }

-The unlimitedStorage permission ensured that data you store was ‘Persistent', which means it can only be cleared manually by the user.
+The unlimitedStorage permission ensured that data you store was 'Persistent', which means it can only be cleared manually by the user.

 The recommended alternative is to request **[Persistent Storage][197]** permission within your web